 Solid dyeing with raw dyestuff:

 All of the flowers in the packet will create the most vibrant colors when fresh.
 The tricky part is harvesting enough flowers to create a deep enough shade, so most dyers will either dry or freeze their harvested flowers until they have enough in weight.
 Natural dyeing with raw materials, like flowers, is very similar to steeping tea.
 Fill the dye pot with water, add the flowers, bring to a warm temperature.
 Boiling the flowers will make them turn brown or sadden the colors.
 Flowers from the seed pack will only need about 20 minutes for all of the dye to emerge, but often you can tell by looking at the flowers--the colors from the flowers will start to sadden and the liquid should be colorful.
 Adding more flowers will yield a deeper color.
 There are a couple of options for dyeing fiber: you can leave the dye flowers in the pot, but know that bits will become entwined into fabrics like yarn, making removal tedious.
 Another option is putting the fibers or flowers in a nylon bag, or straining out the flowers.
 For flowers, roughly 20-100% wof to flowers.
 The fibers can sit over night, or removed whenever the color becomes your jam.
 Keep in mind rinsing will remove about 1-2 shades of depth.
-For greater adherence of color, dry cure the fibers, or allow them to dry before rinsing.
 Rinse the fiber until the water runs clear.
 Air dry and enjoy!